-With a heavily under resourced KNIL (NEI army), van Oyen made sure that he had significant control over the 18 Squadron.
+With a heavily under resourced KNIL (NEI army), van Oyen made sure that he had significant control over the formation of a Dutch squadron.
 He was very well connected in the Australian influential social circles, which assisted him in making the right connections to achieve his goal.

 The 80 ML-KNIL members from Archerfield together with members of the RAAF now formed the 18 Netherlands East Indies Squadron/RAAF, based in Canberra, as the Archerfield airport had become too busy and therefore not suitable for training purposes.
 These airmen were divided into several operational groups under RAAF control.
 All their stores and equipment were supplied by the American Armed Forces and paid for by the Dutch.
 On 18 June 1942, the total number of staff of 18 Squadron consisted of 206 Australians and 242 Dutch/NEI servicemen.